 If you find yourself with a greater percentage than mentioned, it may warrant a longer conversation about your financial planning goals, objectives, and risk tolerance.

-If you decide to sell your shares, you will be subject to tax rules for selling an investment — which means you need to be aware of short term and long-term holding periods and how each could affect you.
+If you decide to sell your shares, you will be subject to tax rules for selling an investment — which means you need to be aware of short-term and long-term holding periods and how each could affect you.

-A holding period is the time between when the shares were purchased and when the shares were sold.
+A holding period is a time between when the shares were purchased and when the shares were sold.
 A short-term capital gain (or loss) is anything that is sold prior to being held for 1 year, and a long-term capital gain (or loss) applies to anything that has been held for one year or more.

 Your holding period for the restricted stock shares typically begins on the date the shares vested, and the holding period helps determine what tax may be due.

-When you sell your restricted stock shares, you will report income based on short-term capital gains tax rates and/or long-term capital gains tax rates.
+When you sell your restricted stock shares, you may report income based on short-term capital gains tax rates and/or long-term capital gains tax rates.
 Short term gains are typically taxed at ordinary income tax rates.
 Long term gains are subject to preferential long-term rates.